Advanced Science & Technology Associate Labs Director & Chief Research Officer

-As the Advanced Science & Technology Associate Labs Director for Sandia National Laboratories, Susan Seestrom manages multiple science programs, environmental technologies, computing, modeling and simulation laboratory-directed research and development, user facilities, and education programs.
+As the Advanced Science and Technology Associate Labs Director and Chief Research Officer for Sandia National Laboratories, Susan Seestrom manages multiple science programs, environmental technologies, computing, modeling and simulation laboratory-directed research and development, user facilities, and education programs.

 Susan served in several leadership positions over 13 years, including Associate Laboratory Director for Experimental Physical Sciences, Associate Laboratory Director for Weapons Physics, Physics Division Leader, and Deputy Group Leader for Neutron Science and Technology.

 In 1994, Susan was named Fellow of the American Physical Society.
 She has been an active member of the society, chairing or serving on nine committees.
 She also served as Chair of the Nuclear Science Advisory Committee for the U.S. Department of Energy and the National Science Foundation (2009–12).

 Download biography (PDF)